 There is nothing quite so tragic as the untimely death of a loved one.
 Regardless of a victim’s age, there is little that anyone can do to console the family members who have lost a close relative through the negligent behavior of another individual.
 While malice may not be a component of a fatal traffic accident, the fact that a careless or thoughtless act has taken a loved one too soon is hard to accept for many people.
 Even the unexpected death of an elderly individual family member can be a shock; for whatever the cause, the vacuum left behind can be a constant reminder of that person’s passing.

-As Maryland personal injury attorneys, we at the law offices of Lebowitz & Mzhen, LLC, understand the grief that comes in the wake of a fatal car or trucking-related traffic accident.
+As Maryland personal injury attorneys, we at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, understand the grief that comes in the wake of a fatal car or trucking-related traffic accident.
 While a serious injury accident can place a loved one in a hospital bed for weeks or months, the hope of the family for the victim’s recovery, however difficult, is often rewarded.
 Not so in the case of a fatal road accident.
 There are no goodbyes; only a deafening silence that must be borne by the family and friends of the victim.

 In cases where an innocent victim has died in a traffic accident that was caused by the negligence of another driver, the victim’s family may wish to file a wrongful death claim against the negligent party(s).